EFForg/https-everywhere/docs/adrs/bloom-filter-rule-signing.md

 ## Decision Drivers

-* Bloom filters are able to ingest greater data sets at less memory times
+* Bloom filters are able to ingest greater data sets at less memory expense
 * Rust is already incorporated in HTTPS Everywhere and is a memory safe language

 ## Decision Outcome

-Create a Async Rust script that ingests, compares to majestic million, and forms rulesets for HTTPS Everywhere from the Smarter Encryption ruleset.
+Created an async Rust script that ingests DuckDuckGo's Smarter Encryption list, compares to the Majestic Million list, and forms a bloom file and associated metadata.

 ### Consequences and Concerns